MicrosoftDocs/defender-docs/defender-for-iot/prioritize-vulnerabilities.md

 ms.topic: how-to
 ---

-# Investigate and remediate vulnerabilities
+# Prioritize and remediate vulnerabilities

 With vulnerability management, Microsoft Defender for IoT provides extended coverage for OT networks, gathers OT device data into one place, and displays the data with the other devices on your network.